alephium/www/src/content/news/Builders-Uncut-Mobula-76c5e6f1dd52/index.md

 _This interview was conducted around the Athens Builders Meetup, which took place at the end of June 2024.
 If you’re just discovering Alephium’s ecosystem, it’s a great way to learn about all the main projects!_

-Here, we have a conversation with Teo & Sacha & about <a href="http://mobula.io" class="markup--anchor markup--p-anchor" data-href="http://mobula.io" rel="noopener" target="_blank">Mobula</a>, a data product that integrates various chains, including Alephium.
+Here, we have a conversation with Teo & Sacha & about <a href="http://mobula.io" data-href="http://mobula.io">Mobula</a>, a data product that integrates various chains, including Alephium.
 Find the full (slightly edited) transcript below if you prefer reading!

 `video: https://www.youtube.com/watch?v=JkHRwwAn-II`